 - Term.
-The Avenal O&M Agreement has a term of five years from commencement date, with automatic one year extensions unless either party delivers written notice of termination to the other party no later than 180 days prior to the expiration of the initial term. - Services.
+The Avenal O&M Agreement will expire on the fifth anniversary of the commencement date, but will be automatically extended in one year increments unless either party delivers written notice of termination to the other party no later than 180 days prior to the expiration of the initial term. - Services.
 The Avenal Operator provides day-to-day O&M services, including but not limited to: the management, direction and control of plant personnel, the provision of site reporting and maintenance in connection with the SGIAs and PPA; operation and maintenance of the plan in a manner consistent with applicable laws taking into account personnel safety, environmental compliance and equipment protection; scheduled routine maintenance and unscheduled corrective maintenance; maintenance of the records of operation of the plant; and the use of commercially reasonable efforts to secure and enforce all warranties for the materials, equipment an components purchased for the plant. - Compensation.
-In consideration for its services, the Avenal Operator receives an annual fee, paid in equal monthly installments, based on an initial annual fee.
+In consideration for its services, the Avenal Operator shall receive an annual fee, paid in equal monthly installments, based on an initial annual fee.
 On January 1st of each year, beginning with January 1, 2012 (each, an "Avenal Adjustment Date"), the compensation shall be adjusted to equal the product of (x) the amount of the compensation prior to such Avenal Adjustment Date and (y) the greater of (i) 1.0 and (ii) the fraction formed by using the CPI of the last month in which the CPI was published as the numerator and the CPI for such month in the prior year as the denominator.
 For the year ended December 31, 2012, the Avenal Operator received a total of approximately \$586,000 in compensation under the Avenal O&M Agreement. - Termination.
 Either party may terminate the Avenal O&M Agreement upon 30 days prior written notice in the event of the destruction, condemnation or other loss of all or substantially all of the plant or upon the occurrence and continuation of an event of default by the other party.
 In addition, Avenal may terminate the Avenal O&M Agreement for its convenience with three months prior written notice and the Avenal Operator may terminate for its convenience with one year prior written notice.
-In June 2013, Avenal provided the Avenal Operator with notice of termination for convenience.
-Pursuant to this notice, the Avenal O&M Agreement will terminate in September 2013.
-Following termination, Avenal intends to enter into a new O&M agreement with Quanta Services, Inc. or one of its affiliates.